 Celebrating all things bluegrass.
 Nationally known entertainers, dancers, and festival food.
 Bring your lawn chair, settle in and enjoy the music.
 Held at Threshermen's Park, north of Pontiac on Illinois Route 23.

 Livingston County Ag Fair

 Since 1930 this volunteer-run agricultural fair has provided fun family entertainment.
 Activities include a chainsaw carving auction, cake auction for Ag scholarships, the Broken Horn Rodeo, and the Ramer Demo Derby.
-Also included are livestock shows, agricultural exhibits, horse show, kiddie tractor pull and Ag Olympics.
+Also included are livestock shows, agricultural exhibits, horse show, kiddie tractor pull and pig races.